 Core exercises to improve swing stability

-Core strength is key for a stable and powerful golf swing.
+Core strength is key for a stable, powerful golf swing.
 Stronger core muscles help with balance, control, and consistency.

 - Plank holds build solid core endurance.
 Start with 20 seconds and gradually extend the duration over time.